Spring 2019 · Mobile UI/UX design

-#DateMe: An OkCupid Experiment is a musical comedy show that started with a three-year run in Chicago, and moved to New York City in summer 2019.
+#DateMe: An OkCupid Experiment is a musical comedy show that debuted in New York City in summer 2019.
 For the NYC adaptation, there was an opportunity to bring in audience participation, as well as modernize the technological themes to match 2019's world of mobile dating apps like Tinder.

 Relatedly, I'd also like to note that my designs here may differ slightly with the actual app in some areas, as a result of those limitations of time and budget.

-Throughout this flow, we incorporated the writer's comic bits and wanted audience members to make profiles that were funny and not too curated (which is why we chose a "dark UX" pattern of not allowing someone to navigate backwards).
+We wanted audience members to make profiles that were funny and vulnerable - not overly curated.
+That's why we chose a "dark UX" pattern of not allowing someone to navigate backwards.

-Another part of the show focused on seven common archetypes found in dating profiles.
+Another moment in the show focused on seven common archetypes found in dating profiles.
 The responses from the match questionnaire were eventually used to assign every audience member one of these seven dating "species", and I designed how this reveal could appear in the app visually.